fpjohnston/TECO-64/doc/branching.md

 @-sign modified.
 In that case, the syntax of the command would be @O/*tag*/.

-Branching into a conditional poses no problems, but branching into a command loop will causes unpredictable results.
+Branching into a conditional poses no problems, but branching into a command loop will cause unpredictable results.

 Tags may contain any character sequence that does not include control characters.
 This is also true for O command text arguments, except